xwenn/Project8_TrainlyIO/README.md

       (3) Enter 3 if you want to see the information about all the faculty.

       You will see the information about every faculty, including his name, number of courses provided by him, the course revenue and which administrator admits him.

+      (4) Enter p if you want to return to the Main Menu.

+      (5) Enter q if you want to quit the program.

 3. Enter '3'